At a glance

 This project is perfect to join as part of your elective.
 The real-world insight and knowledge you gain will help shape you as a future medical professional.
 You will also learn to work with different people and get a broader perspective of global healthcare systems and issues.
 This benefits your career for years to come.
 We can organise a placement that meets all of your university's requirements.

-To join, you should have completed at least two years of physiotherapy related studies or training.
+To join, you should have completed at least two years of physiotherapy-related studies or training.
 The project runs throughout the year.
-You can join at any time, and must commit to a minimum of two weeks.
+You can join at any time, and we recommend you stay as long as you can to have a greater impact and maximise your learning.

 What do you do at your Physiotherapy placement in Vietnam?